 I’ve been traveling full-time on and off for almost two years.
 When I first left to travel, I wanted the smallest camera possible.
 I wanted something that I could fit in my pocket.
 I didn’t realize it, at the time, but I was talking about my phone!
 My phone is the perfect travel camera for that reason.

 As I continued to travel, I wanted something better.
 My phone is still a valuable asset in my photography but I wanted something that allowed me to do more.
 I wanted better night shots and I wanted to shoot better views.
-I’ve outlined my favorite travel camera, lens and accessory picks for 2019.
+I’ve outlined my favorite travel camera, lens and accessory picks for 2021.

 Sony A7 II

+Now is one of the best times to buy the Sony A7 II camera.
+Sony released the 3 generation of a few of the cameras, like the A7 III and the A7R III.
+The A7 II still holds its value and now the price has dropped significantly.
+Fun fact, we bought this camera in 2016 for almost $2000!
 This specific model comes with the Sony 28-70mm kit lens that is an excellent range.
 You can shoot wide, at 28mm which is good to capture a lot of the scene around you.
 You can also shoot at 70mm, which is good for tighter detail shots.
 Our favorite focal range is around 50mm.
 We like it for portraits, landscapes and really anything!